 To satisfy the requirements for the Minor in Plant Breeding, the minor candidate must successfully complete the three courses listed below (10 credits) below and a minimum of five additional credits of Plant Breeding or related courses at the 2000-level and higher, for a minimum requirement of 15 credits in plant breeding related coursework.
 Courses that fulfill the Plant Science major concentration in Plant Genetics and Breeding qualify as plant breeding related courses.
 Other courses would require the approval of the minor advisor.
 Special topic courses, independent study, seminar courses, and courses without regular instruction cannot be counted toward the credit requirement without prior written approval of the program advisor.

 All courses must be taken for a letter grade, and a grade of “C” or better must be received to count toward the minor.
-Any undergraduate student, except those majoring in Plant Sciences, may enroll in the minor.
+Any undergraduate student may enroll in the minor.

 How to Apply